 In addition to Export Control concerns, there are also matters of security and safety when travelling to sensitive countries.

-Registration for international travel is now required — see the Center for International Education website for more information.
+Registration for international travel is now required — see the University of Tennessee Center for Global Engagement for more information.

-The Department of State Travel Alerts and Warnings page has updated and useful information for extreme risk countries and regions .
+The Department of State Travel Alerts and Warnings page has updated and useful country-specific information, including extreme risk countries and regions.